jun-source/cookies-bootloader/README.md

 ## STEP 1: DOWNLOAD SIMPLICITY STUDIO AND SET UP YOUR HOST DEVICE

-1. Follow the instructions given by *https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software*.
+1. To install Simplicity Studio follow the instructions given by *https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-getting-started/install-ss-5-and-software*.
 2. Launch Simplicity Studio GUI by executing *SimplicityStudio_v5/studiowayland.sh*.
 3. Connect your host device to the target device through a STK debugger.
 Don't forget to switch your debugger board to **AEM**.